grafana/grafana/docs/sources/explore/get-started-with-explore.md

 Available in Grafana 7.3 and later versions.
 {{% /admonition %}}

-The Share shortened link capability allows you to create smaller and simpler URLs of the format /goto/:uid instead of using longer URLs with query parameters.
+The Share shortened link capability allows you to create smaller and simpler URLs of the format `/goto/:uid` instead of using longer URLs with query parameters.
 To create a shortened link to the executed query, click the **Share** option in the Explore toolbar.

-A shortened link that is not accessed will automatically get deleted after a [configurable period](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/setup-grafana/configure-grafana/#short_links) (defaulting to seven days).
-If a link is used at least once, it won't be deleted.
+A shortened link that's not accessed automatically gets deleted after a [configurable period](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/setup-grafana/configure-grafana/#short_links), which defaults to seven days.
+However, if the link is accessed at least once, it will not be deleted.

 ### Sharing shortened links with absolute time